Lantianyou/whisper-playground/README.md

 **Use case**: recorded audio file to text to 10x productivities for legal professions

+**Ultimate long term goal**: an annotation as fine-tune tool.
+Fine tune is such a high-level, AI scientist needed, GPU intensive task.
+But fine tuning is the only way to deploy AI.
+AGI is movie star, fine tuned one is your girl friend.

+For example, I have 20 audios talking about the internal stuff of a company called FooBar.
+On the first transcription, I annotate the word "foo bar" as "FooBar".
+The rest of the 19 audios should remember that

 ## Problems and solutions

 - Speech to text super expensive or embedded in other software.